gael-vanderlee/whai/README.md

 ### How is this different from [insert app here] ?

-`whai` is integrated into your terminal with full context awareness.
+`whai` is integrated into your terminal with context awareness.
 It sees your command history and can execute commands.
-Most terminal assistants either require you to explicitely start a REPL loop which takes you out of your usual workflow, don't allow for roles, or don't allow to mix natural language conversation and shell execution.
+Most terminal assistants either require you to explicitely start a chat loop which takes you out of your usual workflow, don't allow for roles, or don't allow to mix natural language conversation and shell execution.
-I wanted something that's flexible, understands you, and is always ready to help while leaving you in control.
+The goal was really to replace alt-tabbing to google with a CLI command.

 ### Does it send my terminal history to the LLM?